2019–20 Arsenal W.F.C. season: December–February

 A week later on 8 December Arsenal went to Adams Park to take on Reading in the league.
 After a slow start (first 30 minutes) in which Reading played a high press, making it difficult for Arsenal to execute their game plan, Miedema was the first to score.
 Ten minutes later Little finished a superbe team-goal, engineered by her with one-touch passing between her, Nobbs and Williamson.
 After the break, not much changed for the scoreline until the first minute of extra time when Miedema dinked the ball over the keeper into the net after a long pass by Van de Donk, ending the game in 0–3.

-Arsenal welcomed London Bees on 11 December for the final groupstage game in the League Cup.
-The difference between the Super League champions and the Championship side was quite clear, a hattrick from both McCabe and Melisa Filis, a further two goals by Evans and one by Mead and a clean sheet producing the 9–0 end result.

 In the last game of 2019, Arsenal traveled to Everton on 15 December for their league game.
 Game started off well, Miedema scoring the first inside 15 minutes.
 Halfway through the first half, Gabrielle George collided with Mead causing the latter to be stretchered off the field, letting Arsenal fans - all to familiar with injuries over the last seasons - fear the worst.
-The second half produced the end result: a Little penalty, another Miedema goal and an Everton goal by Chloe Kelly ending the game in 1–3.
+The second half produced the result: a Little penalty, another Miedema goal and an Everton goal by Chloe Kelly ending the game in 1–3.
 Luckily for the Gunners, Arsenal later reported that after taking x-rays of her leg, Mead's injuries weren't as bad as they seemed during the game - only sustaining bruising to her lower leg.